About the SUNY Oneonta Campus

 Located about halfway between Albany and Binghamton, SUNY Oneonta’s 250-acre campus is situated on a hill overlooking the city of Oneonta, offering spectacular fall foliage views.
 Our 15 residence halls are sprinkled between academic buildings, dining venues and our centrally located James M. Milne Library.

-We have superb dining facilities, including a Starbucks café in our Hunt Union, the late-night Br@in Café and My Kitchen, where you can prepare food just the way you like it in four individual kitchens with ingredients that change daily — or sit back and watch one of our chefs create a culinary masterpiece.
+We have superb dining facilities, including a Starbucks café in our Hunt Union and My Kitchen, where you can prepare food just the way you like it in four individual kitchens with ingredients that change daily — or sit back and watch one of our chefs create a culinary masterpiece.

 Science facilities include well-equipped chemistry, physics, earth science and biology laboratories; an anthropology teaching gallery; a digital planetarium, weather observatory, Science Discovery Center and two greenhouses.
 The Fine Arts Building is home to two art galleries, two theaters and a music wing with several rehearsal spaces, digital recording studios and variable tunable walls.